What is the Combined Federal Campaign (CFC)?

 The CFC is the official workplace giving campaign of the Federal government.
 The mission of the CFC is to promote and support philanthropy through a program that is employee focused, cost-efficient and effective in providing Federal employees the opportunity to improve the quality of life for all.
-The CFC is the world's largest and most successful annual workplace charity campaign, with almost 200 CFCs throughout the country and overseas raising millions of dollars each year.
-Pledges made by Federal civilian, postal and military donors during the campaign season support eligible non-profit organizations that provide health and human service benefits throughout the world.
+The CFC is the world's largest and most successful annual workplace charity campaign, with 125 CFCs throughout the country and overseas raising millions of dollars each year.
+Pledges made by Federal civilian, postal and military donors during the campaign season support eligible nonprofit organizations that provide health and human service benefits throughout the world.

 When is the 2016 campaign?